elianamusser/exploration/doc/ErrorHandling.md

 - ending input stream without entering any connections - (should this be an error?)
 - exceeding a max number of rooms & connections (100?)

+# Pseudocode

-# Implementation
+# Requirements

-Console:
-> Enter name of starting room:
-> Enter room connections.
-Type "done" or "finish" to end the inputs.
-Type "cancel" to stop the program.

 For robustness:
+- input must be in form: int + space + int + space + int
-- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input.  do not modify the map
+- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map
+- if an error is not encountered,
 - do not close the program until user specifies to

 **TODO: Decision diagram here**